-S.12.03– Information on the volatility adjustment calculation – life obligations
+Annex II

+S.22.06– Best estimate subject to volatility adjustment by country and currency

 General comments:

 This Annex contains additional instructions in relation to the templates included in Annex I of this Regulation.
 The first column of the next table identifies the items to be reported by identifying the columns and lines as shown in the template in Annex I.